 Our board of directors is divided into three classes, with members of each class holding office for staggered three-year terms.
-There are currently four Class I directors (Mark T. Iwicki, Andrew I. Koven, Gregory D. Perry and Robert I. Tepper,), whose terms expire at this annual meeting of stockholders; three Class II directors (Gregory Grunberg, Robert Langer and Paulina Hill), whose terms expire at the 2019 annual meeting of stockholders; and three Class III directors (Howard Rosen, Robert Paull and Rajeev Shah), whose terms expire at the 2020 annual meeting of stockholders (in all cases subject to the election and qualification of their successors or to their earlier death, resignation or removal).
+Prior to this annual meeting, there are three Class I directors (Mark Iwicki, Andrew I. Koven and Gregory D. Perry), whose terms expire at the 2021 annual meeting of stockholders; one Class II director (Gregory Grunberg), whose term expires at this annual meeting of stockholders; and three Class III directors (Howard Rosen, Robert Paull and Rajeev Shah), whose terms expire at the 2020 annual meeting of stockholders (in all cases subject to the election and qualification of their successors or to their earlier death, resignation or removal).

-Our board of directors currently consists of ten members.
-In April 2018, our board of directors determined, upon the recommendation of our nominating and corporate governance committee, not to nominate Dr. Tepper as a class I director of Kala following the expiration of his term at this annual meeting.
-The decision not to nominate Dr. Tepper was at his request, and not a result of any disagreement with Kala on any matter relating to Kala's operations, policies or practices.
-In accordance with our certificate of incorporation and amended and restated by-laws, which provide that the authorized number of directors may be changed only by resolution of the board of directors, our board of directors also reduced the size of our board of directors to nine members, effective immediately following this annual meeting.
+Our board of directors is authorized to have nine members and currently consists of seven members.
+In accordance with our certificate of incorporation and amended and restated by-laws, which provide that the authorized number of directors may be changed only by resolution of the board of directors, our board of directors has resolved to reduce the size of our board of directors from nine members to seven members, effective immediately following this annual meeting.